Homas/ioc2rpz/README.md

 - Live zones are not cached in the AXFR, IXFR caches but the sources (IOCs) can be cached in the hot cache.

 ## Hot cache
-IXFR updates are not cached in the hot cache
+All IOCs, Rules, Packets including live RPZs are stored in the hot cache.
+Pre-compiled parameters ``HotCacheTime``, ``HotCacheTimeIXFR`` define storage time.

 ## TODO features
 - [ ] (*) http/https/ftp errors handling - source status in the record.
 If a source is not available - work w/o it